-Management fees of \$224 were earned in the Quarter (2020 - \$3,759) related to the management of Cheetah's work programs at Nechalacho, which have substantially wound up towards the end of the Quarter.
+No management fees were earned in the Quarter (2021 - \$2,070) related to the management of Cheetah's work programs at Nechalacho, which have substantially wound up towards the end of the Fiscal 2021.

-Corporate and Administrative expenses totalled \$423,027 during the Quarter, a 45% increase from the amount incurred during the comparative quarter in Fiscal 2020 (\$291,397).
-The main areas of increased operating expenses for the Quarter were expenses on salaries and benefits, and expenses on public and investor relations, which were partly offset by lower marketing, sales and government relations expenses.
+Corporate and Administrative expenses totalled \$561,313 during the Quarter, a 9% increase from the amount incurred during the comparative quarter in Fiscal 2021 (2021 - \$514,011).
+The main areas of increased operating expenses for the Quarter were expenses on salaries and benefits, and expenses on public and investor relations, which were partly offset by the decrease in legal fees and lower marketing, sales and government relations expenses.

-Salaries and benefits increased by \$107,791 (77%) to \$247,176 compared to \$139,385 for the same quarter in Fiscal 2020.
-This increase is primarily related to a reduced level of the Canadian Emergency Wage Subsidy that the Company expects to receive for the Quarter, and the Company's senior management agreeing to a 50% reduction in their salaries from April to August, 2020.
+Salaries and benefits increased by \$44,797 (17%) to \$313,165 compared to \$268,368 for the same quarter in Fiscal 2020.
+This increase is primarily related to the decrease in the Canada Emergency Wage Subsidy that the Company is entitled to as the federal government is winding down the Covid-19 related assistance programs.

-Expenses on public and investor relations increased by \$54,327 (173%) compared to the same quarter in Fiscal 2020.
-The increase is primarily related to the increased amount of work provided by the Company's new Investor relations consultants Harbor Access LLC.
+Expenses on public and investor relations increased by \$63,699 (124%) to \$115,132 compared to the same quarter in Fiscal 2021.
+The increase is primarily related to the increased amount of work provided by the Company's new Investor relations consultants Harbor Access LLC and the increase in TV and internet base advertising campaigns.